learn-co-curriculum/react-hooks-redux-action-creators/README.md

 ## Action Creators

-Ok, now we know that our actions are simply a POJO with at least one property called `type`.
+We know that our actions are simply an object with at least one property called `type`.
 An example of using our actions is `store.dispatch({ type: 'counter/increment' })`.
 Well, what if we do the
 following: